wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

    like other permission bits?
    Where are the CCID field stored?
 In the page table?
 What if there are not sufficient number of vacant bits in the current Intel PTE?
+   Obviously software has no way to intervene this, as the TLB lookup and page walk are fully controlled by the MMU.

+4. Is it a hard requirement that all processes sharing translation entries must use the same page table?
+   I guess it is positive, because otherwise, the TLB needs to identify redundant entries and merge them.

 This paper proposes BabelFish, a virtual memory optimization that aims at reducing duplicated TLB entries and page table entries.
 BabelFish is motived by the fact that containerized processes often share physical pages and the